gwu-cs-advos/advos_book/doc/c01_design.md

 	Doe the SQL processor have to include code to consider only operations the FS can perform?
 	This example demonstrates the danger of non-orthogonality: either the implementations of different modules need to become increasingly coupled -- which makes it impossible to replace any of them, and more difficult to debug them, or they remain separate and have undefined, surprising, or bad interactions in edge-cases.

+	The ability to `mmap` a file, and access its contents using load/store instructions *and* to *also* access the file using `read`/`write`/`seek` clearly is not orthogonal.
+	However, the benefit of being able to directly access file data using memory operations has enough benefit that `mmap` won out over orthogonality.

 	A high-level way to think about SoC and orthogonality is to ask: given the set of *effects* that a function or an interface has on encapsulated state, the extent to which two functions or two interfaces are coupled (thus not following SoC/orthogonality) is commensurate to how much those effects impact state visible to the other.
 	We want our interfaces to be orthogonal *and* composable.
-	This is because orthogonal interfaces do separate, useful things, and composing them together leads to a system that is greater than the two parts.
+	Orthogonal interfaces do separate, useful things, and composing them together leads to a system that is greater than the two parts.

 - *[Separation of Mechanism and Policy](https://dl.acm.org/doi/10.1145/1067629.806531).*
 	Policy is a decision about *how* to use a provided *mechanism*.